GOP candidate uses Nazis in anti-abortion arguments -- again

 Mengele conducted many horrific "experiments" at Auschwitz, but did so attempting to prove his anti-Semitic and bigoted Nazi views.
 According to the US Holocaust Memorial Museum, Mengele tried to use science to show a "lack of resistance among Jews and (gypsies) to various diseases."

-Now, the Rabbinical Association has had enough, and it told Fitzgerald so in hand-delivered letter.
+Now, the Rabbinical Association has had enough, and it told Fitzgerald so in a letter.

 "We urge you, if you have any regard for the destroyed lives of our family members and the millions of others murdered by the Nazis, to stop using this kind of language," the association wrote.